Turf Laying Guide

 - Lightly tread over the surface by foot to reveal any soft patches which can then be raked level.
 This process should continue until the whole area is firm and level.

 - Firstly measure the proposed lawn area accurately in square metres.
 If you need some guidance on how to do this, see our lawn measuring guide.
+Like most turf suppliers, we cut each roll to 1 meter squared, so ensure you measure up in metres or convert your value to metres prior to ordering.

 - Choose a type of turf that suits your garden needs, and place your order.